equinor/radix-platform/public-site/site/docs/topic-cost/index.md

 ## How is the cost calculated

-The cost is split according to memory and CPU requested (specified in the radixconfig.yaml)for all environments in the application.
+The cost is split according to memory and CPU requested (specified in the radixconfig.yaml) for all environments in the application.
 These source values are recorded every hour, together with the total memory and CPU for the cluster.
 At the end of the month the hourly numbers for each application is accumulated and the cluster cost for the month is distributed per application by the percentage.

-#### Sample
+### Sample

 Assuming only these few applications

-Hour 13:00
+**Registration at 13:00**
 Application A - CPU: 1000m - Memory: 128Mi
 Application B - CPU: 500m - Memory: 128Mi

 Total - CPU: 10000m - Memory: 1000Mi

-**Calculation**
+**13:00 Calculation**
 Application A - CPU: 66% - Memory: 50% = (66% + 50%)/2 = 58%
 Application B - CPU: 34% - Memory: 50% = (34% + 50%)/2 = 42%

-Hour 14:00
+**Registration at 14:00**
 Application A - CPU: 500m - Memory: 64Mi
 Application B - CPU: 500m - Memory: 128Mi
 Application C - CPU: 1000m - Memory: 256Mi

 Total - CPU: 10000m - Memory: 1000Mi

-**Calculation**
+**14:00 Calculation**
 Application A - CPU: 25% - Memory: 14% = (25% + 14%)/2 = 19,5%
 Application B - CPU: 25% - Memory: 29% = (25% + 29%)/2 = 27%
 Application C - CPU: 50% - Memory: 57% = (50% + 57%)/2 = 53,5%